Council Tax charges

-The current and previous year’s council tax charges for North Lincolnshire, are shown at the bottom of this page.
+The current and previous year’s council tax charges for North Lincolnshire are in the ‘Related Documents’ section of this page.

 The Valuation Office Agency decide which band your property falls into.
 For more information or to check your own property banding visit the Valuation Office Agency website.
 The email for their regional office is firstname.lastname@example.org.

 To find out more about the Police and Crime Commissioner for Humberside’s precepts, visit the Police.uk website.

 To find out more about Humberside Fire Authority visit the Humberside Fire website.

 To appeal or challenge a banding decision you need to contact the valuation office directly.
 For more information you can visit the Valuation Office Agency website.